Francisco M. Susoni Abreu: Biography

-Francisco Susoni Abreu was born in Hatillo, Puerto Rico on September 11, 1875.
+Francisco Susoni Abreu was born in Hatillo, Puerto Rico, on September 11, 1875.
 He studied medicine at University of Santiago de Compostela in Spain, graduating in 1899.

 In 1917, Susoni was elected to the first Puerto Rican Senate, representing the District of Arecibo for the Union of Puerto Rico party.

 Susoni was part of the Board of the Union party, but he parted ways with it in 1929 when the party joined the Republican Party.
 In 1932, he joined the Liberal Party of Puerto Rico, but in 1936 he joined the faction led by Luis Muñoz Marín demanding independence to the island.

-Susoni was participant in the founding of the Popular Democratic Party in 1938 and was reelected to the Senate of Puerto Rico in 1940.
+Susoni was a participant in the founding of the Popular Democratic Party in 1938 and was reelected to the Senate of Puerto Rico in 1940.
 He served as its President pro tempore from 1941 to 1944.
 He was reelected in 1944, but was asked by his party to join the Puerto Rico House of Representatives instead.
 Susoni served as Speaker of the House in 1945.

-Due to differences with the leadership, Susoni resigned to his seat on June 5, 1948 and joined the New Independence Party.
+Due to differences with the leadership, Susoni resigned his seat on June 5, 1948, and joined the newly established Puerto Rican Independence Party.
 He was their candidate for Governor at the 1948 general elections.

-Susoni died on November 28, 1954 in Arecibo, Puerto Rico.
+Susoni died on November 28, 1954, in Isabela, Puerto Rico.